Required for all 4th term Advertising students. Portfolio review & successful review by Dept Chair.

 Course number: CRDR-356

-This intense immersion course, meeting a full day for multiple days, allows students to experience the pace and intensity of working in a real-world advertising agency.
-Led by an eminent creative director, students will work on multiple assignments on a range of media, both traditional and non-traditional.
+This intense immersion course, meeting weekly, allows students to experience the pace and intensity of working in a real-world creative agency.
+Students will work on multiple assignments on a range of media, both traditional and non-traditional.
+In the middle of the term the students will be required to attend 3 week workshop with an eminent creative director to hone their concepting, creative, and presentation skills.

 This class is an introduction to the world of advertising.
 It will highlight publications and sites to visit; award shows; best agencies; best current work; career paths; best grad books/sites; work ethic required and work process.